USS Liberty incident: Air and sea attacks

 The fact that the ship had Latin alphabet markings led Chief of Staff Rabin to fear that the ship was Soviet.
-Though Egyptian warships were known to disguise their identities with Western markings, they usually displayed Arabic letters and numbers only.
 Rabin ordered the torpedo boats to remain at a safe distance from the ship, and sent in two Aérospatiale SA 321 Super Frelon helicopters to search for survivors.
 These radio communications were recorded by Israel.
 The order was also recorded in the torpedo boat's log, although Commander Oren claimed not to have received it.
 The order to cease fire was given at 14:20, twenty-four minutes before the torpedo boats arrived at the Libertys position.
 (Note: While Egyptian naval ships were known to disguise their identities with Western markings, they usually displayed Arabic letters and numbers only.
 The fact that the ship had Western markings led Rabin to fear that it was Soviet, and he immediately called off the jets.
 Two IAF Super Frelon helicopters were sent to look for survivors – Spector had reported seeing men overboard – while the torpedo boat squadron was ordered to hold its fire pending further attempts at identification.
 Though that order was recorded in the torpedo boat's log, [the commander], Oren, claimed he never received it.)